Intercultural Communication Techniques

 Open inquiries can be an effective way to open an interview, gather monthly contact information or conduct a counseling session.
 They put the person at ease and begin the flow of words.
 Once the participant is into a conversation, open inquiries will give him greater opportunity to discuss topics that are relevant to him or her, to explore and clarify concerns, and to allow the opportunity to elaborate on a subject.
 These inquiries will give you a chance to elicit specific examples of general situations.
 To facilitate open inquiries:

 - Ask an open-ended question (one that cannot be answered by a “yes,” “no,” or a simple fact).
 (Note: Questions beginning with “what” are usually fact-oriented.)

 - Ask a question that is on the topic.
-(Note: This could be a problem for some Asians, since some Asian populations feel uncomfortable with a direct, one-topic approach.
+(Note: This could be a problem for some Asians since some Asian populations feel uncomfortable with a direct, one-topic approach.
 In this case, use a more indirect and subtle approach.)

 - Avoid questions beginning with “why.”
 This approach can often provoke defensive feelings.

-Closed inquiries are questions which can be answered with a “yes,” “no,” or a simple fact.
+Closed inquiries are questions that can be answered with a “yes,” “no,” or a simple fact.
 You may need to use this type of question when you need information that is important to the progress of the discussion or to file a report.
 This technique is used infrequently, however, as it offers no latitude for discussion, and people can get upset and defensive when forced into this type of response.

 Minimal encouragement is a technique which indicates to others that you are interested in what they have to say.
-Once you have asked a question, encourage the person to continue talking by employing a prompt which indicates you are listening and want him to continue.
+Once you have asked a question, encourage the person to continue talking by employing a prompt that indicates you are listening and want him to continue.
 Minimal encouragement techniques include:

 - using words such as “and then?”, “uh hmm...”, and “right”

-- repeating a few key words from a person’s previous statement
+- repeating a few keywords from a person’s previous statement